aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 Open, in your favorite text editor, the template file named `changeset-challenge.yaml`, that you can find in the `code/workspace/understanding-changesets` directory.
 This file is a modified version of the `bucket.yaml` template you used earlier: note the logical ID of the Amazon S3 bucket resource, that is `NewS3Bucket` instead of `MyS3Bucket`.
 Note that there is also a new resource described in the template: an [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) (SQS) [queue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sqs-queues.html), with the `MySqsQueue` logical ID.

-What do you think will happen if you create a new change set for the stack changesets-workshop using the `changeset-challenge.yaml` file?
+What do you think will happen if you create a new change set for the `changesets-workshop` stack using the `changeset-challenge.yaml` file?
 How many resources will be added?
 Will any resource be removed?
-Will you be able to get the physical ID of the SQS queue from the **JSON changes** of the change set?
+Will you be able to get the physical ID of the queue from the **JSON changes** of the change set?

 Create a change set with this file, and see if you were able to correctly determine the proposed changes.

 {{%expand "Need a hint?" %}}
 * When you change the logical ID of a resource in your template, and you update your stack with your updated template, CloudFormation tries to replace the resource.
 {{% /expand %}}
 {{%expand "Want to see the solution?" %}}
 * In addition to adding the new `MySqsQueue` queue resource, CloudFormation will try to create a new bucket with the `NewS3Bucket` logical ID, and delete `MyS3Bucket`.
 Physical IDs of new resources are not available until they are created.
 Here’s what the **JSON changes** should look like:

 ```json
 [